Electoral Democracy

 7.2/10

-Botswana is currently in the research phase.
-Bank of Botswana spokesperson Seamogano Mosanako said the central bank is currently looking at the impact of a CBDC would have on financial stability, monetary policy, regulation, and development.
+In 2022, Bank of Botswana spokesperson Seamogano Mosanako said the central bank was looking at the impact that a CBDC would have on financial stability, monetary policy, regulation, and development.

 According to the U.S. Department of State, “A law enacted in February that gave security forces broad wiretapping powers and the ability to carry out unchecked undercover law enforcement operations, faced widespread condemnation from civil society over an encroachment on civil liberties.
 The law allows authorities to conduct wiretaps, compels communications companies to provide access and share data under threat of prosecution, allows for the creation of fake identifications in the national register, and gives authorities immunity on actions related to undercover operations.”
 Unfortunately, a CBDC could be used to greatly expand surveillance by putting financial records on government databases by default.